rhnvrm/koanf/README.md

 - Does non-idiomatic things such as [throwing away O(1) on flat maps](https://github.com/spf13/viper/blob/3b4aca75714a37276c4b1883630bd98c02498b73/viper.go#L1524).
 - Viper treats keys that contain an empty map (eg: `my_key: {}`) as if they were not set (ie: `IsSet("my_key") == false`).
 - There are a large number of [open issues](https://github.com/spf13/viper/issues).

+## Development Tips

+### Go Workspace

+You can use the provided sample go.work.sample file to create your go.work file.

+`cp go.work.sample go.work`

+### Running Tests

+After creating the go.work file, you can run the tests with the following command:

+`go test -v github.com/knadh/koanf...`